 No doubt there may be cases where an appellate court can and should interfere.
 For example, where there is an error of law appearing on the face of the judgment, or where the conclusion which the court below has reached is so plainly wrong as to raise the inference that in reaching that conclusion the court somehow misdirected itself in law.’

 Aside from appealing, disgruntled litigants can apply under s 375 of the 1986 Act for a review or variation of the order.
-For instance, where a sale is postponed, an application to vary it could be made, but there would have to be exceptional circumstances – such as new or newly revealed facts, to justify overturning the original order (see Papanicola v Humphreys 2 All ER 418).
+For instance, where a sale is postponed, an application to vary it could be made, but there would have to be exceptional circumstances – such as new or newly revealed facts, to justify varying/setting aside the earlier order (see Papanicola v Humphreys 2 All ER 418).

 Re-Vesting where TIB’s Application for Order for Sale is Dismissed